Check k-factor assumptions

 A small change in disconnection time can change the CPC result.
 Check the protective device data rather than guessing a convenient duration.

 If the result is close, escalate to proper design review.
-This page is built for triage and conversation, not final certification.
+This page is built for early review and job discussion, not final certification.

 FAQ